 The unrestricted net position does not reflect a direct relationship to the College's legal financial condition.
 Recent GASB pronouncements require the College to present a share of the South Carolina Retirement System's ("SCRS") net pension and OPEB liabilities, potentially payable to retirees in future years, but not supported by projected SCRS investments and funding.
 The College is not legally liable for SCRS shortfalls in funding or investment performance, nor does the state require the College to pay out a share of any SCRS potential failure to provide for all future retiree benefits.
 The College's only responsibility rests with annual contributions to the SCRS's retirement plans, based on pre-determined rates, noted in the College's financial statement footnotes.
-SCRS shortfalls prompted a SC legislature rate increase of 1% in fiscal 2019; however, there was no increase for fiscal year 2020.
-Without the non-recourse pension and OPEB liabilities, the unrestricted net position would increase to \$24,187,589 from (\$6,492,305).
+Without the non-recourse pension and OPEB liabilities, the unrestricted net position would increase to \$25,655,069 from (\$5,126,475).